Photo by Unknown (prototype asset)

 Price: $600–6,000/night | Location: Sayan, Ubud

-Four Seasons Sayan is the finest hotel in Bali by most critical assessments — the extraordinary position (the resort is built on a narrow ridge above the Ayung River gorge, the deep jungle ravine running south from Ubud — the extraordinary infinity pool appears to extend out over the treetops of the jungle gorge, the most extraordinary hotel pool position in Asia outside Singapore), the extraordinary design (the central building is an elliptical structure designed by John Heah, approached by a wooden bridge over a lotus pond — the most distinctive hotel approach in Bali), and the extraordinary Ayung River activities (white-water rafting on the Ayung River from the resort’s private entry point).
+Four Seasons Sayan is widely regarded as Bali’s finest hotel by most critical assessments.
+It’s built on a narrow ridge above the Ayung River gorge, the deep jungle ravine running south from Ubud, and its infinity pool appears to extend out over the treetops below — arguably the most striking hotel pool setting in Asia outside Singapore.
+The central building is an elliptical structure designed by John Heah, reached by a wooden bridge over a lotus pond, giving the property one of the most distinctive arrival sequences of any hotel in Bali.
+Guests can also join white-water rafting trips on the Ayung River from the resort’s private entry point.

 COMO Uma Ubud — Valley Villas